 Ehang UAVs are a series of drones developed by Beijing YI-Hang Creation Science & Technology Co.
 Most known for their Ghost drone series, Ehang tends to innovate in non-traditional ways, such as it’s Ghost series designing the rotors to spin beneath its arms rather than above like most quadcopter drones.
 It also can be used for aerial photography while being controlled by a smartphone.
 Even more impressive, Ehang is currently finishing work on the world’s first passenger drone, the Ehang 1848 (which we really want to fly ourself)

 Set up in 2010, Hubsan Intelligent Co prides itself in manufacturing drones used by hobbyist and commercial photography.
 It is also the maker of the world’s smallest drone, Nano Q4 wit a flying weight of only 11.5 grams.
-Since their announcement that it will be releasing a number of new versions, in the CES show in 2015, Hubsan upgraded its X4 RC Quadcopter drones, adding a number of features such as LED lights to help in aerial photography and easy tracking of the drones especially at night.
+Since their announcement that it will be releasing a number of new versions, in the CES show in 2017, Hubsan upgraded its X4 RC Quadcopter drones, adding a number of features such as LED lights to help in aerial photography and easy tracking of the drones especially at night.
 We featured one of the X4 models in our affordable budget guide.

 Based out of Berkeley, California, 3D Robotics focuses mostly on autonomous drones (like it’s drone SOLO) with GPS point planning, otherwise known as a smart drone.
 This company mainly concerned with UAV technology for everyday exploration and business applications as well as aerial photography.
 It has had some recent setbacks, however, as competing with DJI in the consumer drone market has lead to organizational reshuffling and staff layoffs.